oyshisarker2001/waste-material-detection/README.md

- waste-material-detection
-using deep learning technology used like yolov8,yolov7tiny,ssd_mobilenet,efficientdetD0
+ Waste material detection using deep learning technology used like yolov8,yolov7 tiny,ssd_mobilenet, efficientdetD0

 Dataset contains overall 212 images with a total of 20,297 annotations with an average of 97.5 per image across 14 classes namely